material-components/material-components-android/docs/theming/Color.md

 contrast.
 Color contrast control allows users to adjust their UI contrast levels in the system so they can comfortably see and use digital experiences.

+##### *Use Contrast Control - Dynamic*

+You will get contrast control for free if you already use dynamic colors.
+Material color roles enforce contrast through tone while maintaining hierarchy and visual relationships.
+The color value of a Material color role (e.g. primaryContainer) can systematically adjust in tone to achieve sufficient contrast.

+**Important:** Please note that this feature is only available for U+.

 ##### *Use Contrast Control - non-Dynamic*

 If you are not using dynamic colors and would like to use contrast control for